Petros-Kontos/ArbitrageBettingCalculator/README.md

 # Arbitrage Betting Calculator

-(Project in progress)
+*** SPECIAL THANKS to Panos Pantouveris for introducing me to the concept of arbitrage betting. ***

-This project aims to create a piece of software that identifies arbitrage betting opportunities.
+A calculator that identifies arbitrage betting opportunities.

 Arbitrage betting means betting in a way that there is no risk of loss.